FrankLa/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 #### 1. Subject:
    - IDs of person who performed an activity that was measured.
-   - Integer 1, ..., 30
+   - Integer 1, ..., 30.

 #### 2. Activity:
-   - Characters of the following 6 values: "WALKING", "WALKING_UPSTAIRS", "WALKING_DOWNSTAIRS", "SITTING", "STANDING", "LYING"
+   - Characters of the following 6 values: "WALKING", "WALKING_UPSTAIRS", "WALKING_DOWNSTAIRS", "SITTING", "STANDING", "LYING".

 #### 3. The measurement averages (3rd column to end):
-   - Floating point numbers, normalized in [-1,1]
+   - Floating point numbers, normalized in [-1,1].
    - Naming format: `avg[x]` where `x` is the original feature name after filtering and naming, e.g., "timeBodyAcc-Mean-X", "timeBodyAcc-Mean-Y", "timeBodyAcc-Mean-Z", and so on.
 The name signifies that their values are obtained by averaging over the original variables.
    - For a complete list, see `ListofFeatures.md`.